Cindy Faulkner: A Natural Transition

 By James Florence, Diamond Certified Resource Reporter

-SAN JOSE — After 11 years as president of Valley Heating, Cooling and Electrical, Cindy Faulkner looks back on her accession to ownership as a natural transition.
+SAN JOSE — After 11 years as president of Valley Heating, Cooling, Electrical & Solar, Cindy Faulkner looks back on her accession to ownership as a natural transition.
 “For more than a decade prior, I was basically running an HVAC company for someone else, and there were many things I would’ve done differently if I were the owner,” she remembers.
-“After the company was sold, I felt it was time to strike out on my own, so when the opportunity arose to purchase Valley Heating, Cooling and Electrical, I jumped at it.
+“After the company was sold, I felt it was time to strike out on my own, so when the opportunity arose to purchase Valley Heating, Cooling, Electrical and Solar, I jumped at it.
 The transition from employee to owner felt natural, not only because of my prior industry experience, but also because I came here knowing what I wanted to do.”

 Originally from the Midwest, Cindy moved to the West Coast in 1990, where she found work as an installation coordinator for a local HVAC contractor.
 Later, she was promoted to company vice president, and soon after she met her husband, Jeff.
 “I actually hired him as a service manager,” she laughs.
 “We’re still working together—he oversees the technical side and I handle the operations.
 We make a great team!”